<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 We Realized: It’s About Recognition

 The culture of exchanging feedback and recognition go hand in hand.
-"We encourage everyone to ask for feedback once every 30 to 45 days," said Mridula Ujjwal, Director, Learning and Development, Axelerant.
+"We encourage everyone to ask for feedback once every 30 to 45 days," said Mridula Ujjwal, Director of Coaching, Axelerant.
 At Axelerant, praises and acknowledgments are given publicly, and feedback is shared directly between the giver and the receiver.
 "Our feedback and recognition system (Leapsome) is integrated with Slack, and every day, we recognize people who exhibit our agency values directly in meetings, in conversations, and on partner engagements," added Ankur.

 For Sidharth and many other team members, the recognition system itself personifies the spirit of kindness at Axelerant.
 "Every time I get a recognition, I feel nice and warm inside.
 People always notice when you do a good job, but very few say it.
 When you have something like the recognition system in place, every recognition is an act of kindness," Sidharth acknowledged.